~ Sandal Magna Castle ~

 chantry, which lay a little to the east of Clarke

-and Midgley Halls on a piece of land called St. Swithen's
+and Midgley Halls on a piece of land called St.

-of Warrene, lord of Lewes [Sussex], Conisbrough,
+earl of Warenne, lord of Lewes [Sussex], Conisbrough,

 Castle Acre, Sandal, and the manor of Wakefield.
-It was
+It

-built for plague victims, who could attend devotionals
+was built for plague victims, who could attend devotionals

 whilst others could attend their parish churches without